Adam Zampa could be Australia’s spin weapon, along with Ashton Agar (Picture: IDI/Getty Images)

 It took just five matches before an associate nation decided that sitting in the shadows was going to be a thing of the past.

-That team was Ireland, whose emphatic win against the West Indies was a testament to four years of hard work leading up to the World Cup.
+Ireland, whose emphatic win against the West Indies was a testament to four years of hard work leading up to the World Cup.
 No longer was such a win an upset, instead the premise of building an organisation that wanted to achieve success.
 Ireland made the history books well before that though, beating England in 2011 and Pakistan in 2007 – something no-one was expecting at the time.
-Continue reading
+Continue reading CWC 2015: Associates tell ICC cutting World Cup teams is wrong

 Umpire refers upstairs for the DRS (photo: Google Images)